Lady Macbeth of Mtsensk (opera): Act 1

-Katerina is unhappily married to Zinovy, a provincial flour-merchant.
+Katerina is unhappily married to Zinovy, a provincial flour merchant.
 She complains to herself of her loneliness.
-Her father-in-law, Boris, angered at her response to his saying that mushrooms are his favourite dish, says that her loneliness is her fault due to her not producing an heir.
-She replies that Zinovy cannot give her a child – which Boris disdains; he then threatens her if she decides to accept some youthful lover.
-Zinovy is called away on business, and Boris – against his son's inclinations – makes Katerina swear before an icon to be faithful.
+Her father-in-law, Boris, angered at her response to his saying that mushrooms are his favourite dish, says that her loneliness is her fault because she has not produced an heir.
+She replies that Zinovy cannot give her a child, which Boris disdains.
+He then threatens her if she decides to accept a youthful lover.
+Zinovy is called away on business, and Boris, against his son's inclinations, makes Katerina swear before an icon to be faithful.
 A servant, Aksinya, tells Katerina about the womanising new clerk, Sergei.